Header Banner

-How To: Remove unwanted startup applications in Vista with Windows Defender
+How to Remove unwanted startup applications in Vista with Windows Defender

 Even if you haven't noticed it yet, Windows likes to clog your startup with tons of unnecessary applications.
 These startup apps slow down your computer's performance, but there's a way to optimize these startup settings to help your Windows Vista PC run a little faster.
 Watch and learn how to remove those unwanted startup programs with Windows Defender.